-You also must specify at least one match condition, which tells Front Door when to activate the rate limit.
+You also must specify at least one match condition, which tells Azure Front Door when to activate the rate limit.
 You can configure multiple rate limits that apply to different paths within your application.

-If you need to apply a rate limit rule to all of your requests, consider using a match condition like the following example:
+If you need to apply a rate limit rule to all your requests, consider using a match condition like the following example:

 Host header, this match condition has the effect of matching all HTTP requests.

-Rate limits and Front Door servers
+Rate limits and Azure Front Door servers

 Requests from the same client often arrive at the same Azure Front Door server.
 In that case, you see requests are blocked as soon as the rate limit is reached for each of the client IP addresses.